Moshe Breslover

-Moshe Breslover was the nickname given to Rabbi Moshe Lubarskiborn 1825circa (d.
-1890?), one of the closest disciples of Nathan of Breslov ("Reb Noson"), who in turn was the closest disciple of Rebbe Nachman of Breslov.
+Moshe Breslover was the nickname given to Rabbi Moshe Lubarski (c.
+1825 – 1890?), one of the closest disciples of Nathan of Breslov ("Reb Noson"), who in turn was the closest disciple of Rebbe Nachman of Breslov.
 After Reb Noson's death in 1844, Lubarski became a leading figure in the Breslover community and taught many people, including Rabbi Shimshon Barski and Rabbi Yisroel Halpern.